Chapter 1: Architecture Overview¶

 -

-Multikernel: device peers, not peripherals (Section 5.2, 5.3, 5.12) — Physically-attached devices that run their own kernel instance (BlueField DPU with 16 ARM cores, RISC-V accelerator, computational storage with Zynx SoC) participate as first-class cluster peers — not managed peripherals.
+Multikernel: device peers, not peripherals (Section 5.2, Section 5.3, Section 5.11) — Physically-attached devices that run their own kernel instance (BlueField DPU with 16 ARM cores, RISC-V accelerator, computational storage with Zynx SoC) participate as first-class cluster peers — not managed peripherals.
 Each device has its own scheduler, memory manager, and capability space.
-Communication is UmkaOS message passing over PCIe P2P domain ring buffers (Section 10.7 Layer 4), the same abstraction used everywhere else.
+Communication is UmkaOS message passing over PCIe P2P domain ring buffers (Section 11.8 Layer 4), the same abstraction used everywhere else.
 The host needs no device-specific driver — a single generic

 -

-Heterogeneous compute fabric (Section 21.1–18.6) — A unified framework for GPUs, TPUs, NPUs, FPGAs, and CXL memory.
+Heterogeneous compute fabric (Section 22.1–Section 22.8) — A unified framework for GPUs, TPUs, NPUs, FPGAs, and CXL memory.
 Pluggable per-device schedulers, unified memory tiers (HBM, CXL, DDR, NVMe), and cross-device P2P transfers.
 New accelerator types plug into the existing framework without kernel modifications.

 -

-Driver isolation with crash recovery (Section 10.1, 9.2, 9.8) — The enabling infrastructure for the peer model: when a driver crashes, UmkaOS recovers it in milliseconds without rebooting.
+Driver isolation with crash recovery (Section 11.1, Section 11.2, Section 11.9) — The enabling infrastructure for the peer model: when a driver crashes, UmkaOS recovers it in milliseconds without rebooting.
 Applications see a brief hiccup, not a system failure.
 On hardware with fast isolation (MPK, POE), this costs near-zero overhead.
 On hardware without it, administrators choose their trade-off: slower isolation via page tables, full performance without isolation, or per-driver demotion to userspace.
 The kernel adapts to available hardware rather than demanding specific features.

 -